scikit-hep/awkward-0.x/README.rst

     #                       [-0.951602073889516 [-0.70554033]]
     #                       [<Row 0> None <Row 1>]] at 70a40c3a61d0>

-Rather than matching the speed of compiled code, this can exceed the speed of compiled code on non-columnar data because the operation may be vectorized on awkward-array's underlying columnar arrays.
+Rather than matching the speed of compiled code, this can exceed the speed of compiled code (on non-columnar data) because the operation may be vectorized on awkward-array's underlying columnar arrays.

+(To do: performance example to substantiate that claim.)

 .. inclusion-marker-2-do-not-remove